yuka-with-data/Spotify-MultiPage-Streamlit/README.md

 - Streamlit, for providing the framework that powers our app.
 - The Spotify Web API, for the rich dataset that fuels our analyses.

+## Disclaimer
+This application is designed for educational and entertainment purposes only.
+The data used in this app is sourced from public APIs and may not be entirely accurate or up-to-date.
+Embedded Spotify players are used under the terms of Spotify's embedding policies to enhance user experience by providing direct access to playlists and tracks.
+The analysis and visualizations provided should not be considered professional advice, and the creators of this app are not responsible for any decisions made based on the information provided.
+Please note that this app is not affiliated with Spotify or any other third-party services.
+Use this app responsibly and be aware of the terms and conditions of the Spotify API and the implications of embedded content.
+Enjoy exploring the data responsibly!

 ### Explore the rhythm of data!